Fox-ML-infrastructure/Fox-v1-infra/docs/01_tutorials/setup/INSTALLATION.md

 # Installation Guide

-System installation and setup for Fox-v1-infra.
+System installation and setup for FoxML Core.

 ## Prerequisites